 We actively monitor weather and water levels using the United States Geological Survey data taken at the Logan Street Bridge in Noblesville just a half-mile upriver from our River Avenue landing.
 We also monitor the Anderson and Muncie river gauges.
 We have the USGS information correlated with different physical references at the Rusty Oar launch and the River Avenue landing.
 This allows us to know with certainty whether we can effectively launch and land boats.
 As the water rises, we lose the ability to launch/land effectively well before the river becomes too dangerous to paddle, so the necessary caution occurs naturally.
 Weather the day-of is always spot-decision.
 We work in the rain, but not the lightning.
 The radar is always on in the office, and we have the Weather Channel on our smart phones.
 We’ll sometimes delay to allow storms to pass and assess any flash flood potential, but we’ll never purposely launch anyone into a coming storm or flood.
 Payment is final once your group has checked in, but we will give you priority in choosing a make-up date.

 If there is an emergency what do we do?

 Honestly, we hope that you and your group consider this possibility.
 Boating is a risk activity, regardless of the safety measures taken to minimize the danger.
 We always advise that at least one member of the group carries a cellular phone in case of emergency.
 If the situation warrants immediate aid, dial 911.
-We can assist you in case of a serious issue, but please only contact us if you are sure you need aid.
-The important thing to remember, regardless of the situation, is not to panic.
-Make sure everyone is safe, then rationally consider what the best course of action would be to take.
+We have very limited ability to get to you while you are on the river.
+We can offer this: Do not panic.
+Make sure everyone is safe.
+Get to a phone.
+Call 911 first and outline your situation, then call our office so we can assist you and the emergency response personnel in any way within our power.
+Stay calm and rationally consider the best course of action given your current environment.

 We have a large group.
 Is there anything we should know to make our lives easier when planning our trip?